mongodb/docs-java/source/includes/fundamentals/explain-verbosity.rst

+You can pass a verbosity level to the ``explain()`` method.
+The verbosity level specifies the level of detail for the explanation.

 The following table shows the verbosity levels for the explain operation and their intended use cases:

 .. list-table::
    :header-rows: 1